trampgeek/moodle-qtype_coderunner/Readme.md

 To conform to Moodle standards, the CodeRunner question type is now in two different github repositories: github.com/trampgeek/moodle-qbehaviour_adaptive_adapted_for_coderunner and github.com/trampgeek/moodle-qtype_coderunner.
-Install the question behaviour first (see the instructions within the repository), then the question type second.
+Install the question behaviour first (see the instructions within that repository), then the question type second.

 To install the question type, either: